STAGE LIGHTING: AN ESSENTIAL ELEMENT IN THEATRE

-THE HISTORY OF STAGE LIGHTING :
+HISTORY OF STAGE LIGHTING

-The earliest known form of stage lighting was during the early Grecian Theaters.
-The classic Greek Theatron was built in the open air, usually on a hillside, so that the afternoon sunlight came from behind the audience and flooded the performing area with light.
-The larger Roman theatres were also outdoors, but the added luxary of a colored awning stretched over the spectators, that softened the glare of the sun.
-Until the 16th century, the theatre continued to be mainly an outdoor institution.
-However, natural light continued to be utilised when playhouses were built with a large circular opening at the top of the theatre.
-Early Modern English theatres were roofless, allowing natural light to be utilised for lighting the stage.
+Early Modern English theatres were roofless, allowing natural light to utilize the stage for lighting.
+Stage Lighting is an essential element in theatre performances.
 As the theatres moved indoors, artificial lighting became a necessity and it kept developing with the advancement of theatre and technology.
-Candles started to be used in the court theatre of Italy in the late 1500s.
-Thousands of candles were required to light a stage and were in chandeliers or footlights, where hundreds of candles would be on the edge of the stage to light faces.
-Gas light was revolutionary when it was first being used in the theatres and was a fourth of the cost of candles or oil lamps.
+Candles started as a use in the court theatre of Italy in the late 1500s.
+Thousands of candles required to light a stage and were in chandeliers or footlights, where hundreds of candles would be on the edge of the stage to light faces.
+Gas light was revolutionary when it was first used in the theatres and was a fourth of the cost of candles or oil lamps.
 It was first introduced in 1815 at the Olympics Theatre.
 The intense white quality of the gas light called for the make up to change.
-Hence it can be said that the invention of gas lighting kick-started the modern idea of design that we think of today.
-In 1878, Joseph Swan introduced the world’s first incandescent electric lamp.
-Overtime, brighter and larger lights were developed.
-With the invention of a lighting console, it became possible to store the lighting information and thus it became more complex than just switching them on and off.
-LED lights which started to become popular in 2007, can instantly change colours and although more expensive, allowed theatres to cut down on the amount of light needed.
-More recently, movable led lights are coming to the stages and they are even more effective.

-FUNCTIONS OF LIGHTING :
+FUNCTIONS OF STAGE LIGHTING :

 Stage lighting has multiple functions some of which include –

 This is the most basic function of lighting.
 It allows the viewers to see properly, what is occurring on stage.

 Lighting directs the audience’s attention to an area of the stage or to distract them from another.

 Lighting helps to set the tone of a scene.
 Harsh red light has a different effect than soft lavender light.

-• Location and Time of the day – Lighting is used to establish or alter position in time and space.
+Lighting used to establish or alter position in time and space.
 Blues can suggest night time while orange can suggest a sunset.